clevyr/laravel-behat-dusk/README.md

 ## Usage

-#### Creating a context file and appends it to the behat.yml configuration file
+#### Creating a context file
-This creates a Context file in the `features/bootstrap`
+This creates a Context file in the `features/bootstrap` and appends the relevant configuration data inside the behat.yml

 `php artisan lbd:make ExampleContext`